Vice-Chairman Of Planning

 Chairman of Finance and General Purposes

-After re-locating to Callington 2 years ago I have joined the Council as a co-opted member in July 2014.
+After re-locating to Callington 2 years ago I joined the Council as a co-opted member in July 2014.

 I left school aged 15 to join the Merchant Navy, then at 21 became a Royal Marine Commando, serving 22 years, leaving as a Colour Sergeant in 1985.